tryton/trytond/doc/reports.rst

 Also see relatorio's site for some examples:

  - `Quick Example`_

  - `In Depth Introduction`_

  - `Example Documents`_

 Accessing models from within the report
 =======================================

-By default instances of model that the report is for are passed in to the report via a list of objects called `objects`.
+By default instances of the models the report is for are passed in to the report via a list of objects called `objects`.
 These objects behave just as they would within trytond itself.
 You can access any of the models relations as well.
 For example within the invoice report each object is an invoice and you can access the name of the party of the invoice via `invoice.party.name`.
 Additional objects can be passed to a report.
 This is discussed below in `Passing custom data to a report`.

-Within tryton the model the report is for can be found by following the Menu to Administration > UI > Actions > Report.
-Furthermore in tryton the fields for that model can be found by following the menu to Administration > Model > Model.
+Within Tryton the underlying model the report can be found by following the Menu to ``Administration > UI > Actions > Report``.
+Furthermore in tryton the fields for that model can be found by following the menu to ``Administration > Model > Model``.
 Model relation fields can be accessed to any depth, for example, one could access `invoice.party.addresses` to get a list of addresses for the party of an invoice.

 Creating a simple report template for a model from client
 =========================================================